kazisean/Dormy/README.md

 + Steps to download from Github
 1. Make sure you have the latest version of git and github installed on your device.
 2. cd into the directory where you want the dormy files to be saved
-3. Run the following command without the parentheses to install Dormy into your selected director ( https://github.com/kazisean/Dormy )
+3. Run the following command without the parentheses to install Dormy into your selected directory ( git clone https://github.com/kazisean/Dormy . )

 + Use a java environment from step #1 to open the dormy files Run the dormy GUI and you will be greeted with a GUI window with 8 different options ranging from 0 to 7